indieweb/webmention-client-ruby/README.md

 ## License

-webmention-client-ruby is freely available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+This project is freely available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 See [LICENSE](https://github.com/indieweb/webmention-client-ruby/blob/main/LICENSE) for more details.